Duties

 • Check the Mozilla release calendars: [skip-if-emergency-release]

-• Reply to the email sent to tails-dev@boum.org and tails-l10n@boum.org by the RM for the previous release, to provide any information they could not, such as: [skip-if-emergency-release]
+• Reply to the email sent to tails-dev@boum.org and tails-l10n@boum.org by the RM for the previous release, to provide information they could not, if any, such as: [skip-if-emergency-release]

 • If this will be a major release: the release schedule for its RC.